DataDog/documentation/content/en/code_analysis/github_pull_requests.md

 **Note:** If you are using [GitHub Actions][6] to run your scans, trigger the action on `push` in order for comments to appear.

-### Fixing a vulnerability by opening a pull request directly from Datadog
+### Fixing a vulnerability directly from Datadog

 If the **Pull Requests** permission for your GitHub app is set to **Read & Write**, one-click remediation will be available for all Static Analysis findings where a suggested fix is available.

 To fix a vulnerability by opening a pull request:
-1. View a specific finding in Code Analysis.
+1. View a specific result in Code Analysis.
-2. Click **Fix Violation** in the side panel of the finding.
+2. Click **Fix Violation** in the side panel of the result.
 3. Select **Open a Pull Request**.
 4. Enter a pull request title and commit message.
 5. Click **Create PR**.

+You can also fix a vulnerability by committing directly to the branch the result was found on.

 ## Further Reading